softwaresaved/2024-11-26-fair-software/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> This training will take place online via Zoom -
+  <strong>Where:</strong> This workshop will take place online via Zoom -
-  the workshop organisers will provide registered participants with the connection information closer to the workshop.
+  the organisers will provide registered participants with the connection information closer to the workshop.
 </p>
 {% endif %}